-In the response to the market demand for increased pipeline capacity, Enbridge Pipelines (Toledo) Inc. ("Enbridge Toledo") developed the Line 79 Pipeline System Project for the transportation of crude oil and petroleum in the state of Michigan.
-This new pipeline system – designated as Line 79 -- originates near the city of Stockbridge, Michigan and extends to the east and south, to terminate at a new meter station site near the city of Romulus, Michigan, as shown on the Project overview map.
+In response to the market demand for increased pipeline capacity, Enbridge Pipelines (Toledo) Inc. ("Enbridge Toledo") developed the Line 79 Pipeline System Project for the transportation of crude oil and petroleum in the state of Michigan.
+Designated as Line 79, the pipeline system originates near the city of Stockbridge, Michigan, and extends east and south, terminating at a new meter station site near the city of Romulus, Michigan (see overview map).
 Line 79 consists of approximately 64 miles of new and existing pipeline, which includes the following:

-- Construction of approximately 35 miles of new 20-inch pipeline from Stockbridge to Freedom Junction;
+- Construction completed of approximately 35 miles of new 20-inch pipeline from Stockbridge to Freedom Junction;

 - Leasing of approximately 29 miles of existing 16-inch Wolverine pipeline from Freedom Junction to Romulus; and